-Postwar statisticians calculated that it took US forces over 1500 rounds of ammunition to kill each Japanese solider and that during the battle.
+Postwar statisticians calculated that it took US forces over 1500 rounds of ammunition to kill each Japanese soldier and that during the battle.

-The most famous cave which is not on Bloody Nose Ridge is the 1000 man cave which is located close to the harbour.
+The most famous cave, which is not on Bloody Nose Ridge, is the 1,000 man cave which is located close to the harbor.

 Japanse Mitsubishi Zero Fighter Plane.

-The remains of a Japanese Mitsubishi Zero Fighter yet, located just of the main road but is easy to miss it if you don’t know where to look.
+The remains of a Japanese Mitsubishi Zero Fighter yet, located just of the main road, but it is easy to miss it if you don’t know where to look.

 A Japanese tank that was used to protect the airfield.